bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 }
 ```

 In this example, the external geometry and positioning of the `button` block are set via the `header__button` element.
-Now the `button` block is independent and universal, because it doesn't specify any padding.
+Now the `button` block is independent and universal, because it doesn't specify any margin.

 ### Styling groups of blocks